solo-io/supergloo/docs/content/getting_started/managed_kubernetes.md

 {{% notice note %}}
 If you are seeing connection issues, and running on `EKS`, please read the following:

-EKS LoadBalancer Health Checks will by default use the first port in the kubernetes Service.
+EKS LoadBalancer Health Checks will by default use the first port in the Kubernetes Service.
 This can potentially be a problem because istio-ingressgateway will deploy with the `port: 80` as first in the list.
-See the following image for an example:
+See the following for an example:
 ```yaml
 spec:
   clusterIP: 10.100.108.166